johnshearing/PrivateKeyVault/README.md

   * Navigate to the private_keys folder and select the file named **bobs_private_key.txt** and press the **Enter** key.
   * You can list the public and private keys on your keyring now by selecting those menu options.
   * Go ahead and try that now to confirm that the PrivateKeyVault is ready for Bob to use.
+* Now we are going to play the part of Bob again.
+  * Bob has just received the QR-Coded video containing Alice's encrypted secrets for baking a super moist and delicious cake.
+  * First Bob will move the QR-Coded video from his across the airgap to his PrivateKeyVault and extract the encrypted text from the video place it into a text file which will contain the encrypted message.
+  * An now that the file is safely behind the airgap where no one can remotely view what he is doing - he will decrypt the message and read Alices secrets for making a super moist and delicious cake.

   I am getting tired.
 I will continue with this tutorial tomorrow.
   :)